ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-surpass-record-£8million-sales-turnover.md

         We are incredibly proud to announce our family Bolton business, has achieved yet another record-breaking result and for the first time surpassed 8 million pounds sales turnover.

-        It has been a challenging but exciting year that will be difficult to beat!
-Here’s some highlights:\
+        It has been a challenging year as we have rapidly expanded in not only sales orders, but also the growth of the team which has reached a record of 90 people.

+        Here’s some highlights from the year:\

         \